urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 - orientation (e.g., North, South)
 - location (e.g., corner unit, top unit)

-After each feature's HPXML file is built (containing 1 or more dwelling units), OpenStudio-HPXML's [HPXMLtoOpenStudio](https://github.com/NREL/OpenStudio-HPXML/tree/master/HPXMLtoOpenStudio) OpenStudio measure is applied to translate and construct an OpenStudio building model.
+After each feature's HPXML file is built (containing 1 or more dwelling units), OpenStudio-HPXML's [HPXMLtoOpenStudio](https://github.com/NatLabRockies/OpenStudio-HPXML/tree/master/HPXMLtoOpenStudio) OpenStudio measure is applied to translate and construct an OpenStudio building model.
 The building model is then simulated using OpenStudio/EnergyPlus.

+### Urban System Generator

+The new Urban System Generator module can be used to generate the **Buildstock CSV File** mentioned above.
+For more information on that workflow, go to the [Urban System Generator](./usg.md) page.